-We were founded in 1998 in San Diego, California by our CEO Min-Liang Tan and our President Robert “Razerguy” Krakoff in a tiny shared office with a couple other gamers.
-We have grown today to hundreds of employees worldwide with offices in nine cities, including San Francisco, Hamburg, Seoul, Shanghai and Singapore.
+Founded in San Diego, California by our CEO Min-Liang Tan, and President Robert “Razerguy” Krakoff, Razer began in a tiny shared office with a couple other gamers.
+Today, we have grown to hundred employees worldwide with offices in nine cities including San Francisco, Hamburg, Seoul, Shanghai, and Singapore.

-Our vision from the very beginning was to be the world's greatest gaming brand and we've set out to achieve that by designing the best gaming products that any gamer has ever seen.
+Our vision from the very beginning was to be the world's greatest gaming brand and we've set out to achieve that by designing the best gaming products that any gamer has ever used.

-We believe that truly great products are based on technology, designed with extensive human factors and user ergonomic studies and then tested by the top professional gamers.
-In simpler terms, our own world class scientists and engineers develop cutting edge technology in-house or with partners, design phenomenal products around core technologies - and test the hell out of them in the field with our pro-gamers before we launch them.
+We design our products based on three fundamental tenets: technology, ergonomics, and validation from the very best professional gamers.
+World class scientists and engineers develop cutting edge technology in-house or with partners, design products with extensive human interfacing studies and then test the hell out of them in field with pro-gamers before launch.

-We are the only gaming hardware company in the world with dedicated gaming user interface research and development labs, and our technology and designs are incubated in three dedicated design centers located in facilities in California, Singapore and Shenzhen.
-No other company boasts of technology like we do - because we're the only guys who have what it takes under the hood.
+No other gaming hardware company boasts dedicated gaming user interface R&D labs, and our technology and designs are incubated in three design facilities located in California, Singapore and Shenzhen.

-The people that work here at Razer are gamers just like you - some amateur, some ex-professional gamers, some just play for fun, just ask our CEO who will lay the smack down on you in Quake Live or our President, who has over ten level 80's on his local server.
+The people that work here at Razer are just like you – gamers.
+Some amateur, some ex-professionals, all in it for the love of gaming.
+Just ask our CEO, who will happily lay the smack down on you in Quake Live or our President, who has over ten level 80's on his local server.
 Hell, he will even take you on a raid in the middle of the work day.

-We are the same gamers who are told by the suits that we need adult supervision and we need a professional CEO or management team - and we're the same gamers who tell the suits exactly where to shove it because we like doing what we do - and we do it on our own terms.
+We are the same gamers who are told by the suits that we need adult supervision and a professional CEO or management team to tell us how to run this company.
+And we're the same gamers who tell the suits exactly where to shove it because we like doing what we do - and we do it on our own terms.

-We hope our passion for gaming speaks to you like it does to us, through our products and we hope you enjoy the competitive edge we bring to your game.
+We hope our passion for gaming speaks to you like it does to us, through our products and the competitive edge we bring to your game.

 For Gamers.
 By Gamers.

-The Razer Boomslang takes the world by storm and creates an entire industry dedicated to high performance gaming.
+karna announces the world’s first gaming mouse – the Razer Boomslang.
+The Razer Boomslang takes the gaming world by storm and creates an entire industry dedicated to high performance gaming.

-The first product from the phoenix that has risen from the ashes is the Razer Diamondback.
-Designed by Min and launched in late 2004, it is the true successor to the Razer Boomslang and becomes one of the top selling gaming products of all time.
+The debut product from Razer as it rises from the ashes is the Razer Diamondback.
+Designed by Min together with some of the top industrial designers and engineers in the world, it is the true spiritual successor to the Razer Boomslang and becomes one of the top selling gaming products of all time.

 The Razer Copperhead, the world’s first laser gaming mouse with a 2000 dpi sensor is launched in late 2005.
 Following the heady success of the Razer Diamondback, the Razer Copperhead sweeps almost every single gaming accolade in the industry.